-- b. the teacher assigned to the student who had responsibility for math instruction in that academic year, - c. a teacher who is responsible for math instruction and is assigned to teach in the next grade level of the student, and - d. a teacher who specializes in math interventions, if one is available. - 5.
+- a. the parent or legal guardian of the student, - b. the teacher assigned to the student who had responsibility for math instruction in that academic year, - c. a teacher who is responsible for math instruction and is assigned to teach in the next grade level of the student, and - d. a teacher who specializes in math interventions, if one is available. - 5.
 A school district shall notify the parent or legal guardian of any student in second, third, fourth, and fifth grade who exhibits a deficiency in math at any time based on the screening instrument administered pursuant to subsection A of this section.

 The notification shall occur no later than thirty (30) days after the identification of the deficiency in math. - SECTION 3.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1210.902 of Title 70, unless there is created a duplication in numbering, reads as follows: - A. Contingent on the provision of appropriated funds designated for the Oklahoma Math Achievement and Proficiency Act, public school districts may be allocated monies for each enrolled second-, third-, fourth-, and fifth-grade student of the current school year who is found to be in need of remediation or intensive intervention services in mathematics.
-The allocation shall be distributed to each public school district upon approval of the strong math plan for the school district by the State Board of Education and the submittal of a child-count report to the State Department of Education that details the number of students identified as needing remediation or intensive intervention services in mathematics.
-To determine a per-student allocation amount, the total amount of funds available for allocation each year shall be divided by the total number of students in the state identified as in need of remediation or intensive intervention services in mathematics as provided for in Section 2 of this act.
-Each public school district shall be allocated an amount equal to the per-student allocation amount multiplied by the number of identified students enrolled in the school district.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1210.902 of Title 70, unless there is created a duplication in numbering, reads as follows: - A. Contingent on the provision of appropriated funds designated for the Oklahoma Math Achievement and Proficiency Act, public school districts may be allocated monies for each enrolled second-, third-, fourth-, and fifth-grade student of the current school year who is

+1 found to be in need of remediation or intensive intervention services in mathematics.
+The allocation shall be distributed to 2 each public school district upon approval of the strong math plan 3 for the school district by the State Board of Education and the 5 submittal of a child-count report to the State Department of Education that details the number of students identified as needing 6 remediation or intensive intervention services in mathematics.
+7 То determine a per-student allocation amount, the total amount of funds 9 available for allocation each year shall be divided by the total number of students in the state identified as in need of remediation 10 or intensive intervention services in mathematics as provided for in 11 12 Section 2 of this act.
+Each public school district shall be allocated an amount equal to the per-student allocation amount 13 multiplied by the number of identified students enrolled in the 14 school district.
+15